Reviewed by: Donna Shanor, LCSW, LCDC

 Do not promise to keep anyone’s suicidal thoughts confidential.
 While you can be there emotionally for a loved one with suicidal ideation, you cannot promise to keep their feelings a secret.
 They should know that if their life is in danger, you will seek help.
 This may even emphasize how much you value that person and have a lasting positive impact.

 Remove potentially lethal items from that person’s access.
 If possible, remove items like firearms, drugs, razors knives or rope from the home of a person who is feeling suicidal, or encourage that person to have someone they trust hold onto those dangerous items for them until they are in a safer mental space.

-If you believe someone is in immediate danger, seek immediate help.
+If you believe someone is in immediate danger, seek help immediately.
 Do not leave that person alone and call 911.